catderohan/School_District_Analysis/README.md

 * How does replacing the ninth-grade scores affect the following:

     * Math and reading scores by grade:
           * Replacing ninth grade scores with NaN effected the results marginally.
-Thomas Highschool math scores went from 83.6% to 83.4%.
-Th0mas High School reading scores                 went from 83.7% to 83.8%.
+          * Thomas Highschool math scores went from 83.6% to 83.4%.
+          * Thomas High School reading scores went from 83.7% to 83.8%.

  * Scores by school spending

      * Thomas High School is in the $630 -$644 bin budget per student.
      * There was no difference noticed in average math or reading grades.
-     * The % passing math was 73.4, % passing reading was 84.4%, and overall passing was 62.9%.
+     * The % passing math was 73.4%, % passing reading was 84.4%, and overall passing was 62.9%.
 Now the % passing math is 73.5%, % passing reading is 84.3% and overall passing is 62.8%.
           ![](Resources/SpendingRangesbySchool.PNG)

  * Scores by school size

       * Thomas High School is in the middle size bin.
 The middle size bin had a spend of $62.8 and is $62.9 without the 9th graders at Thomas High School.
-      * The average math score was 78.5%.
-Even with removing the 9th graders at Thomas High School the average math score stays the same.
-      * The average reading score was 81.6%.
-Even with removing the 9th graders at Thomas High School the average math score stays the same.
-      * The % passing math was 73:5%.
-This stayed the same even without grades from 9th grade at Thomas High School.
-      * The % passing reading was 84.3%.
-This stayed the same even without grades from 9th grade at Thomas High School
-      * The % overall passing was 62.6%.
-With removing 9th graders at Thomas High School, the overall passing % increased to 62.8%.
+All numbers stayed the same except the overall passing % increased from 62.6% to 62.8%.

           ![](Resources/topschools.PNG)

  * Scores by school type
           Thomas High School is classified as a charter school.
 Charter schools have a drastic success over district schools with a 90% passing rate compared to a 54% passing           rate with district schools.
 Replacing the 9th grade scores had no effects on the results.
           ![](Resources/SchoolsbyType.PNG)

+## Summary
+The four major changes to the school district challenge when deleting 9th grade scores from Thomas High School.
+     * The total students went from 39,170 to 38,709
+     * The overall passing score for the district decreased from 65.2% to 64.9%.
+     * Overall passing score for Thomas High School decreased from 90.9% to 90.6%.
+     * Overall percentage of Thomas High Schoolers increased from 90.5% to 90.6%.